TimeCubed/cpm/README.md

 # CPM
 CPM is a small tool I made in C to quickly make C/C++ projects.
-When given a project name, it'll automatically create a directory containing a main file, a header file and a makefile all populated with template code.
-Also, the name is a shorthand for "C Project Maker".
-It might also be vulnerable to buffer overflows, so be careful I guess.

-Feel free to laugh at my horrible C code.

-NOTE: current src is not functional yet, I'm currently remaking CPM to add new features to it. use the release version
+It has support for multiple project structure types (extended, minimal or no folders), and (in the future! see [todos](https://github.com/TimeCubed/cpm/blob/main/README.md#Todos)) can generate template files based on user-configurable .tmpl files.

+Note: while the current src *does work*, it's currently in a "minimum viable product" state, meaning a lot of stuff is still not done.

+# Todos
+I have a lot of features planned for CPM, including a rework of how it generates projects so it's more extensible and configurable.
+For now, here's what's planned to get the current project working:

+- [ ] Finish windows-specific function implementations
+- [ ] Add checks for user-created .tmpl files at `~/.config/cpm/templates/`
+    - [ ] Load user-created .tmpl files at the config directory if they exist, and use them to make projects
+    - [ ] If no user-created files are found, load default templates at `<cpm_dir>/resources/`
+- [ ] Test CPM for windows
+- [ ] Iron out any memory leaks or whatnot left in the code